On Tasmania's east coast, Freycinet National Park occupies most of the Freycinet Peninsula, near the village of Coles Bay.

 The park is loaded with natural assets - the Hazards mountains that dominate the peninsula, secluded bays, white sandy beaches, abundant birdlife and iconic Wineglass Bay, Tassie’s most photographed view.

-There are long and short walks across the park for walkers of all abilities including to Wineglass Bay Lookout.
-From here you can also drop down on to the beach to explore further.
-Super luxe Saffire Freycinet resort is nearby, as well as the new Coastal Pavilions at Freycinet Lodge, not to mention a number of cabins and campsites.
+There are long and short walks across the park for walkers of all abilities including Wineglass Bay Lookout.
+From here you can also walk down onto the beach to explore further.
+Super luxe Saffire Freycinet resort and the Freycinet Lodge Coastal Pavilions and cabins are nearby, as well as other accommodation, cabins and campsites.

 Where: Tasmania’s east coast.

-When: Freycinet National Park is accessible all year round, and most popular in the summer and autumn months.
+When: Freycinet National Park is accessible all year round.